-GMV's expertise spans space traffic management (STM), space situational awareness (SSA), active debris mitigation, in orbit servicing, including refuelling and assembly, mission operations, cybersecurity, making it a key enabler of Europe's efforts to safequard orbital assets and reduce environmental risks.
+GMV's expertise spans space traffic management (STM), space situational awareness (SSA), active debris mitigation, in orbit servicing, including refuelling and assembly, mission operations, cybersecurity, making it a key enabler of Europe's efforts to safeguard orbital assets and reduce environmental risks.
 Its active participation in flagship missions and programs underscores its strategic importance, particularly in shaping operational standards and technological pathways for a more coordinated and secure use of space.

 Beyond technology, GMV embraces a systemic approach to the space economy, advocating for collaborative governance, open standards, and the integration of ethical and regulatory frameworks that balance commercial innovation with long-term planetary stewardship.
-The company also invests in attracting and retaining next-generation talent, recognizing that human capital is fundamental to building a space sector principles for a human presence in space that seeks not merely to "conquer," but to inhabit, protect, and share.
-Building this future demands responsible leadership, multilateral governance, and distributed innovation.
+The company also invests in attracting and retaining next-generation talent, recognizing that human capital is fundamental to building a space sector capable of adapting and thriving in a rapidly changing geopolitical and technological context.